 Begin with light cardiovascular training.
 Walking, riding a stationary bicycle, and swimming are great examples.
 These types of aerobic activities can help improve blood flow to the back and promote healing.
-They also strengthen muscles of stomach and back.
+They also strengthen the muscles of the stomach and back.

 Stretching and strengthening exercises are important in the long run.
 Keep in mind that starting these exercises too soon after an injury can make the pain worse.
 Strengthening the abdominal muscles can ease the stress on the back.

-Physiotherapist at our clinic can help you determine when to begin stretching and strengthening exercises and how to do them.
+Physiotherapists at our clinic can help you determine when to begin stretching and strengthening exercises and how to do them.

-Avoid the exercises mentioned below during recovery, unless the physiotherapist gives a go ahead sign.
+Avoid the exercises mentioned below during recovery, unless the physiotherapist gives a go-ahead sign.